jkeuper/jkeuper.github.io/_posts/2020-02-18-oscp-journey.md

 ## Wrap Up
-Obtaining your OSCP is a very technical challenge, but Offensive Security does also teaches all students a mindset of being persistent, creative and perceptive.
+Obtaining your OSCP is a very technical challenge, but Offensive Security also teaches all students a mindset of being persistent, creative and perceptive.
 That is what the journey to OSCP is about — [try harder](https://www.offensive-security.com/offsec/say-try-harder/)!